PC GamingPeggle - Simple and very addictive.

 Xbox – Microsoft’s first effort, designed in a hurry, brought on-line functionality to the console community.
 Shame it was so ugly but at least it had Halo.

 PS3 – Sony loses the plot.
 Out-manoeuvred and out-thought by the competition the PS3 may go down in history as the product that broke Sony, with a little help from the iPod.
+In hindsight, maybe it won’t, but it has cost Sony dearly.

-Copyright © 2009 ByteSupport
+© 2024 ByteSupport